peptide garden

 WADA / USADA status

-Thymosin beta-4 and its derivatives — including TB-500 — have been prohibited at all times under WADA Section S2 (Peptide Hormones, Growth Factors, Related Substances, and Mimetics).
-The 2026 Prohibited List explicitly names "Thymosin-beta4 and its derivatives e.g. TB-500" under S2.3 (Growth Factors and Growth Factor Modulators).
+Thymosin beta-4 and its derivatives — including TB-500 — are prohibited at all times under WADA Section S2 (Peptide Hormones, Growth Factors, Related Substances, and Mimetics).
+The in-force 2026 Prohibited List explicitly names "Thymosin-beta4 and its derivatives e.g. TB-500" under S2.3 (Growth Factors and Growth Factor Modulators).
 Athletes testing positive face a standard 4-year ban.[14]

 International status